svgling Manual

 # the hard part is figuring out the center point to rotate around, which is in user

 # coordinates relative to the node container.
-This container will add a compensation for
+The center position of a line of text

 if sideways and len(text) > 1: